 ENG 567: Cross-Genre and Experimental Writing (4) Hankla

 An examination of and practice in forms of writing that straddle the worlds of fiction/poetry, image/word, fiction/nonfiction, including graphic memoir and fictional (auto)biography.
 Students will write prose poems, flash fiction, and other experimental forms, while considering selected works by Gertrude Stein, Lydia Davis, Jamaica Kincaid, James Tate, Michael Ondaatje, Alison Bechdel, and many others.
-Offered Term 1.
+Not offered 2014-15.

 ENG 584: Advanced Studies in Poetry (4) Larsen

 An intensive exploration of poetry, focusing on contemporary writers from the United States.
 Can poetry, really, matter?
 How does it mean now?
 Is craft dead, murderous, of the essence?
 How do past poets speak through/ against/around writers of our time?
 Is aesthetic progress possible?
 What are the orthodoxies, transgressions, blunders of the age?
 Not offered 2014-15.